martenframework/marten/docs/docs/development/reference/settings.md

 Default: `false`

 A boolean indicating whether templates should be kept in a memory cache upon being loaded and parsed.
-This setting should likely be set to `false` in development environments (where changes to templates are frequent) and set to `true` in production environments (in order to avoid loading and parsing the same templates multiple times).
+This setting should likely be set to `false` in development environments (where changes to templates are frequent) and set to `true` in production environments (to avoid loading and parsing the same templates multiple times).

 ### `context_producers`